-Belize Offshore Foundations
+Belize International Foundations

-The Belize International Foundation Act of 2010 enables a person(s) or corporation(s) to form an offshore foundation in a number of ways: charitable, non-charitable, ordinary, or non-purpose.
+The Belize International Foundation Act of 2010 enables a person(s) or corporation(s) to form an international foundation in a number of ways: charitable, non-charitable, ordinary, or non-purpose.
 The foundation can benefit the founder, beneficiaries, or both.

-The assets held within the Belize offshore foundation can be real, tangible or intangible.
+The assets held within the Belize international foundation can be real, tangible or intangible.
 The foundation is a separate legal entity that can sue or be sued.
 It can engage in business, trade, buy and sell property, enter into contracts, open bank accounts and hold assets in the foundation’s own name.

 A foundation must be made up of a founder, protector, beneficiary and council members.
 The founder is the individual or group who establishes the foundation and transfers their property (real, tangible, or intangible) into the entity.
 The protector is responsible for supervising the foundation and ensuring that the founder’s requirements are met.
 The beneficiaries directly benefit from the formation of the foundation, while the council members are responsible for implementing, managing and administering the foundation’s activity in compliance with the International Foundation Act.